Vegan Baked Oatmeal

 There’s nothing like starting your day with a warm, cozy bowl of baked oatmeal.
-This hearty yet healthy vegan baked oatmeal is tasty, easy to make and perfect for meal prep.
+This hearty and healthy vegan baked oatmeal is tasty, easy to make, and perfect for meal prep.
 And you can customize it with whatever fruit and nuts you have on hand!
 Made with no dairy or eggs, it’s ready within 45 minutes!

 What is Baked Oatmeal?